Marriage in ancient Rome: Wedding ceremonies

 The lighting of a sacred torch in honor of Ceres was part of the celebration, intended to impart fertility upon the couple.
-A wedding sacrifice was also offered, with a sow being the most likely victim.
+A wedding sacrifice was also offered, with a sow being the most likely choice.
 The day after the wedding, the husband would hold a dinner party, and the bride made an offering to the Lares and other domestic deities of her new home.